Frankoloko/demos/my_theory_pages/Writing Tests.md

 - For a login API, the `login()` function is the Integration, while the `verify_user()` and `create_api_token()` are Units.
 - For the verify user module, the `verify_user()` is the Integration, while the `connect_to_database()` and `check_user_permissions()` are Units.

-You see the point here, anything can be a Unit or Integration test, it just depends how deep you want to look.
+You see the point here, anything can be a Unit or Integration test, it just depends how deep you want to zoom.

 # Incorrect Example